Vincent23032003/Linux-Report/README.md

 | ausearch + aureport logs collected | ✔️     |

 Our audit subsystem now ensures full traceability of sensitive file modifications and privileged actions, complying with CIS and ANSSI monitoring guidelines.

+# Conclusion :

+At the end of this practical work, all the fundamental security mechanisms for a Linux system had been implemented and successfully tested.

+First, user, group and privilege management enabled us to establish a clear role structure (admin, dev, intern) and limit access according to the principle of least privilege.
+Password policies, automatic locking after failed authentication attempts and sudo rights reinforced system access security.

+Next, fine-tuning directory permissions and applying the umask recommended by the CIS Benchmark ensured adequate protection for user-created data.

+The addition of the UFW firewall and the Fail2Ban tool provided effective network and intrusion protection, automatically blocking suspicious connections while maintaining accessibility to essential services.